mcdemarco/the-new-kitchen-cookbook/roots/nonDairyMashedPotatoes.md

 Other popular non-dairy options include (full-fat) plant milks or olive oil.

 To make potatoes for mashing in the Instant Pot, quarter them and cook on high pressure on the trivet over 1 c. water for 8 minutes.
 If you want to cook them whole for some reason (like they balance better that way or a pot-in-pot timing issue), increase the time to 15 minutes.

+You can also do this with sweet potatoes.